adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Simulation_and_Data_Gathering.md

         "flow_rate": round(random.uniform(5, 50), 2),
         "timestamp": int(time.time())
     }
 # This is a partial copy of the script.
-The full script can be found at Code\Simulation and Data Gathering.
+The full script can be found at Code/Simulation and Data Gathering.
 ```

 ## Blockchain/Fingerprinting Environment